 A Centralized Contract Repository Streamlines Processes and Reduces Risk

-Contract management represents one of the single largest resource drains for organizations of all sizes.
+Contract management represents one of the largest resource drains for organizations of all sizes.

-The American Bar Association tells us that “according to the Institute for Supply Management, a typical Fortune 1000 company manages between 20,000 and 40,000 active contracts at any given time, at least 10 percent of which are misplaced, difficult to find… or otherwise unmanaged or forgotten.”
+The American Bar Association tells us that “a typical Fortune 1000 company manages between 20,000 and 40,000 active contracts at any given time, at least 10% of which are misplaced, difficult to find … or otherwise unmanaged or forgotten.”

 Drilling down into the details of the contract management challenge, the situation appears even worse.
 A 2022 DocuSign survey of more than 1,300 contracting professionals worldwide revealed that: